A TEMPORARY PRODUCER

 - Failing to pay state income tax or failing to comply with any administrative or

 court order directing payment of state income tax.

 Please be aware the fingerprint results will remain in our system only 30 days after you are fingerprinted.
 If the application reaches the DOI after

 those 30 days you will have to get fingerprinted again and again pay the required fee. **Note: The Department can only utilize fingerprints processed

-through Gemalto.
+through Fieldprint.
 We also cannot accept fingerprints completed for any reason outside of pursuing an insurance license from the Alabama Department of

 Insurance.
 The fingerprints will be utilized to conduct a federal and state criminal background check per Producer fingerprint requirements:

 Title agent fingerprint requirements: Ala.
 Code § 27-25-4.6.
 Being